-Pursuant to the relevant laws and regulations in the PRC, Litian, a subsidiary of the Group is qualified as a software company and thus is exempted from PRC Income Tax for two years starting from its first profit-making year, followed by a 50% reduction for the next three years.
-Year 2010 is the first profit-making year and no provision for PRC income tax has been made in the consolidated financial statements for the years ended December 31, 2010 and 2011.
+Pursuant to the relevant laws and regulations in the PRC, Litian and Shenzhen Fanhua Software Technology Co., Ltd ("Fanhua Software"), the subsidiaries of the Group, were regarded as software companies and thus exempted from PRC Income Tax for two years starting from its first profit-making year, followed by a 50% reduction for the next three years.
+For Litian, year 2010 was the first profit-making year and accordingly, Litian has not made any provision for PRC income tax for the years ended December 31, 2010 and 2011, and has made a 12.5% tax provision for its profits for the year ended December 31, 2012.
+For Fanhua Software, year 2012 was the first profit-making year and accordingly, Fanhua Software has not made any provision for PRC income tax for the years ended December 31, 2012.